tc39/proposal-dynamic-import/README.md

 }
 ```

-However, this has a number of deficiencies, apart from the obvious ugliness of creating a temporary global variable and inserting a `<script>` element into the document tree only to remove it later.
+However, this has a number of deficiencies, apart from the obvious ugliness of inserting a `<script>` element into the document tree only to remove it later.

 The most obvious is that it takes a URL, not a module specifier; furthermore, that URL is relative to the document's URL, and not to the script executing.
 This introduces a needless impedance mismatch for developers, as they need to switch contexts when using the different ways of importing modules, and it makes relative URLs a potential bug-farm.